How to dress for a day at Wimbledon

 All eyes will be on Andy Murray’s wife Kim to see what she’s wearing this year, but floral summer dresses and stripes are still big winners at Wimbledon.

 There are some big, bold patterns taking the high-street by storm this year.

 Yellows, pinks and oranges will brighten up your day even if the weather doesn’t.

 Floaty fabrics also lend themselves well to summer events, especially if a heatwave is forecast.
 Try to avoid dropping your strawberries and cream down your voile top though – it’s not a good look!

-Team your dress or skirt with a pair of sheer tights to give you that bare-leg look without the blemishes.
-Sheer patterned tights can jazz up a plain outfit.
+Team your dress or skirt with a pair of Sheer patterned tights can jazz up a plain outfit.